-As of December 31, 2006, we had \$4.0 billion of outstanding indebtedness on a consolidated basis, which includes \$2.4 billion of non-recourse transition bonds.
+As of December 31, 2007, we had \$3.9 billion of outstanding indebtedness on a consolidated basis, which includes \$2.3 billion of non-recourse transition bonds.
+In February 2008, we issued approximately \$488 million of additional non-recourse transition bonds.
 Our future financing activities may depend, at least in part, on:

-- the timing and amount of our recovery of the true-up components, including, in particular, the results of appeals to the courts of determination on rulings obtained to date; - general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our future earnings and probable cash flows; - market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; - our exposure to RRI as our customer and in connection with its indemnification obligations arising in connection with its separation from CenterPoint Energy; and - provisions of relevant tax and securities laws.
+- the resolution of the true-up components, including, in particular, the results of appeals to the courts regarding rulings obtained to date; - general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our future earnings and cash flows; - market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms;

+- our exposure to RRI as our customer and in connection with its indemnification obligations arising in connection with its separation from CenterPoint Energy; and - provisions of relevant tax and securities laws.

-As of December 31, 2006, we had outstanding \$2.0 billion aggregate principal amount of general mortgage bonds, including approximately \$527 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated and approximately \$229 million held in trust to secure pollution control bonds for which we are obligated.
-Additionally, we had outstanding approximately \$253 million aggregate principal amount of first mortgage bonds, including approximately \$151 million held in trust to secure certain pollution control bonds for which CenterPoint Energy is obligated.
+As of December 31, 2007, we had outstanding \$2.0 billion aggregate principal amount of general mortgage bonds under the General Mortgage, including approximately \$527 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated and approximately \$229 million held in trust to secure pollution control bonds for which we are obligated.
+Additionally, we had outstanding approximately \$253 million aggregate principal amount of first mortgage bonds under the Mortgage, including approximately \$151 million held in trust to secure certain pollution control bonds for which CenterPoint Energy is obligated.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$2.2 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2006.
-However, we are contractually prohibited, subject to certain exceptions, from issuing additional first mortgage bonds.
+Approximately \$2.3 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2007.
+However, we have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.